vim-airline/vim-airline/README.md

 ![allyourbase](https://f.cloud.github.com/assets/306502/1022714/e150034a-0da7-11e3-94a5-ca9d58a297e8.png)

-# Integration with external plugins
+# Seamless integration

-vim-airline provides seamless integration with a variety of plugins.
-These extensions will be lazily loaded if and only if you have the other plugins installed (and of course you can turn them off if you don't like it).
+vim-airline integrates with a variety of plugins out of the box.
+These extensions will be lazily loaded if and only if you have the other plugins installed (and of course you can turn them off).

 ### [ctrlp.vim][10]
 ![image](https://f.cloud.github.com/assets/306502/962258/7345a224-04ec-11e3-8b5a-f11724a47437.png)